silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-cad.md

 # CAD
 This wiki contains all the details (except the private and propreitary info) for the CAD tools used at Advanced VLSI Lab at SIT, BBSR.

+## TUTORIALS

+### RTL-to-GDSII Using Synopsys Toolchain

+This instructions for the tutorial are from the **NES-2024** Workshop on **RTL-to-GDS flow using Synopsys toolchain for VLSI Aspirants** on Feb 1, 2025 by Puneet Mittal from VLSI Expert.

+The instructions are derived from the workshop that you can view [here](https://youtu.be/jy5ro6cem3A)

+- Untar the training tarball from `/CAD/trainings/RTL-to-GDS-NES24.tgz` and cd to `RTL2GDSII`

+- open `CONSTRAINTS/full_adder.sdc`  and get use to the file Synopsys Design Contraints.
+- check `ref/tech/star_rcxt/saed32nm_1p9m_Cmax.tluplus`  : Tech Parameters
+- check `ref/tech/star_rcxt/saed32nm_tf_itf_tluplus.map`  : Layer Maps
+- check `ref/lib/stdcell_rvt/saed32rvt_ss0p7vn40c.lib`  : STD CELL libs
+- `cd test` and tryout `icc2_shell`, `dc_shell`, etc.

+- cd to `RTL2GDSII/rtl` and check out `full_adder_rtl.v`

+- Simulation:
+  - `cd ../rtl_simulation`
+  - execute the commands from file `vcs_commands`
+    - `vcs -full64 full_adder_tb.v -debug_access+all -lca -kdb` to compile
+       - if you get `gcc/c++` errors: install them `sudo yum install gcc gcc-c++`
+    - `./simv Verdi`
+    - `verdi -ssf novas.fsdb -nologo &` will launch the IDE/debugger
+      - Select the ports from the RTL, right click and `send to Waveform` to send the signals to the waveform viewer.
+      - FRom the instance window, click `dut` and click the "Schematic" icon from the menu bar.

+- Synthesis:
+  - `cd RTL2GDSII/DC`
+  - Check the automated script `run_dc.tcl`
+  - Check the `./rm_setup/dc/setup.tcl` for lib,etc..
+  - Now run `dc_shell`
+    - `dc_shell> start_gui`
+  - In the non-gui `dc_shell> source run_dc.tcl`
+  - After successful synthesis, you will see the synthesized netlist in the dc gui.
+You can click on the top module (e.g. `full_adder`) and right click and select "Schematic View" to opn the schematic.
+If you double click on the top module, you will see the netlist of std cells.
+  - Now let us see you want to exclude a certain std cell (eg.AO):
+    - `dc_shell> set dont_use [get_lib_cells */AO*]`
+    - `dc_shell> compile`  Now you should not see any A0 cells in the netlist.
+  - Read the constraint filei and compile:
+    - `read_sdc ./../CONSTRAINTS/full_adder.sdc`
+    - `compile`
+    - Looking at the schematic, it has more devices, effectively to meet timing.
+  - `write -format verilog -hierarchy -output results/full_adder.mapped.v`
+    - This is what is going to be used by `icc2`
+    - Check the gate-level netlist `cat results/full_adder.mapped.v`

+- ICC2 PNR/etc
+  - cd RTL2GDSII/ICC2
+  - check `RTL2GDSII/ICCII/scripts/floorplan.tcl`
+  - There are 3 scenarios in the floorplan.
+Converted them to 3 seprate scripts: `floorplan1/2/3.tcl`
+  - `source scripts/floorplan1.tcl`
+  - First 2 scenarios run fine, 3rd has an overutilization error.
+In the `initialize_floorplan` command, I increased the side lengths from {20 30 20 20} to {25 35 25 25} and that fixed it.
+Probably a overkill.
+  - **NOTE* Using the sdc file to constrain the design results in more gates that does not fit in the original area.
+During demo, Puneet did use the constraint file for the floorplan.

+  - Power Railing: check `scripts/power_railing.tcl`
+  - `source scripts/power_planning.tcl`
+    - You should see the power rails in the GUI.

+  - PLacement: check `scripts/placement.tcl`
+     - `source scripts/placement

+  - Route:
+    - `source scripts/route.tcl`
+       - Looks like an eorror in the line 17.
+Comment it and rerun.

 ## Chip-to-Startup (C2S)

 ### C2S Registration